 Assistant Director of Human Resources for Diversity & Compliance

-- Ensures compliance with federal, state, local laws and SUNY regulations dealing with employment to include but not limited to affirmative action, discrimination, harassment, Title IX and Section 504/ADA.
+- Ensures compliance with federal, state, local laws and SUNY regulations dealing with employment to include but not limited to discrimination, harassment, Title IX and Section 504/ADA.

 - Ensures the College's website and policies are in compliance with federal, state and SUNY laws and SUNY regulations related to employment.

 - Conducts and works with college departmental supervisors and bargaining unit representatives to resolve employee discrimination complaints informally and promptly.

 - Develops outreach programs and job fairs in the community to minority and under-represented groups with the goal to improve diversity within the College.